 Fine arts auction house expert Katherine Boyle of Bonhams also recommends the importance of auction house work experience and she provides advice on how to advance your career in art auction houses.

-In these fast-paced times, spending time reading and contemplating is often over-looked.
+In these fast-paced times, spending time reading and contemplating is often overlooked.
 However, if you want to succeed in your art auction house career, then you must become an expert with a specialization.
 Being such an art expert requires having a wealth of information about art and aesthetics, so reading about these topics is an absolute necessity.

 Jim Halperin of Heritage Auctions advises:

 - "Engage specialists in conversation, and ask questions about the market."
-Auction previews, art and antique fairs and art galleries are the perfect places to speak with art experts and to further develop your art market knowledge.
+Auction previews, art, and antique fairs and art galleries are the perfect places to speak with art experts and to further develop your art market knowledge.

 - "Review catalogs."
-Museums, art galleries and auction houses produce high quality catalogs which provide detailed information about artworks such as its provenance and rarity.
+Museums, art galleries, and auction houses produce high-quality catalogs which provide detailed information about artworks such as its provenance and rarity.
 Many museum libraries will carry art catalogs.

-- "Pick an area of interest and develop a deep expertise."
+- "Pick an area of interest and develop deep expertise."
 Check the various departments of an art museum or an art auction house to help determine which area to specialize in.